 Calcium can help the lungs function, but some COPD medications may cause the body to lose calcium.
 This makes it even more important for people with COPD to consider increasing calcium-rich foods in their diet.

 If a person cannot reach their calcium needs through diet, it may be necessary to take a calcium supplement.

 Researchers have identified the following additional supplements for COPD treatment and support:

 7. Omega-3 fatty acids

 Increasing the intake of omega-3 fatty acids may reduce inflammation in people with COPD.
 Although omega-3s are present in fish, seeds, and nuts, some people take fish oil supplements to make sure they get enough of this nutrient.

 9. Herbal teas

-In some parts of the world, many people with COPD use the following teas to reduce the symptoms:
+Many people with COPD use the following teas to help reduce their symptoms:

 - green tea